Do You Qualify to be -Truly- Frugal?

 I’ve talked before about my Grandma, and how frugal she was.
 She puts anyone I’ve ever known to think they are frugal to shame.
 My mom and I had a pow-wow together and came up with every single frugal thing Grandma did her entire life.

-I’ll have that post to share on New Year’s Day.
+I'll have that post to share with you tomorrow on New Year's Day.
+Click here to read about My Frugal Grandma.

 Yours Truly,